taosourcerer/source/posts/possible-theories.md

 Or, we could notice patterns in the experience, and as such in the string, and we could try to understand it.
 Thus, we need a language for describing processes.
-One such language could be a one which describes finite state machines.
+One such language could be a one which describes something similar to deterministic finite automata.
 The machine can be in only one state at a time.
 There are also arrows connecting some states to other states, each arrow represents a state transition.
-Along with each state transition, there is a string which is being outputted.
+Along with each state transition, there is a string which is being printed.
-These kinds of machines are very limited, for example they can't even output a string which consists of all natural numbers.
+These kinds of machines are very limited, for example there is no simple way to make them output the first _n_ natural numbers, except hardcoding them.
 We could use pushdown automata but they suffer from the same kind of limitations.